openframeworks/ofBook/11_sound/chapter.md

 [footnote] Technically, you'd probably hear a pop right at the beginning as the speaker moves from the "at rest" position to whatever number your buffer is full of, but the remainder of your sound buffer would just be silence.

 This is because what you actually hear is the *changes* in values over time.
 Any individual sample in a buffer doesn't really have a sound on its own.
 What you hear is the *difference* between the sample and the one before it.
 For instance, a sound's "loudness" isn't necessarily related to how "big" the individual numbers in a buffer are.
-A sine wave which osciallates between 0.9 and 1.0 is going to be much much quieter than one that osciallates between -0.5 and 0.5.
+A sine wave which oscillates between 0.9 and 1.0 is going to be much much quieter than one that oscillates between -0.5 and 0.5.

 ##Time Domain vs Frequency Domain